wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_settxfee.md

 ---
-title: zec:settxfee \[POST\] {disallowed}
+title: settxfee  {disallowed} - Zcash
-description: Set the transaction fee per kB.
-Overwrites the paytxfee parameter.
+description: Example code for the settxfee  {disallowed} json-rpc method. Сomplete guide on how to use settxfee  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters